cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Public opinion is shaped by whoever is controlling the media.
 This old wisdom also stands in the times of galactic expansion.
 All the corps try to influence and shape the will of the masses towards their ends.
-This can be felt in grain in the media world, be it games, ads or news.
+This can be felt in grain in the media world, be it games, ads, or news.
 There are channels fighting for truth and moral right, but their fight seems to be a fruitless one.